oliverklee/workshop-handouts/diversity/README.md

   that will publicly appear on social networks
 * ask speakers from [speakerinnen.org](https://speakerinnen.org/)
 * [provide information about accessibility on the conference website](https://modelviewculture.com/pieces/organizing-more-accessible-tech-events)
+* have a single (long) input field for the full name
+* have a single textarea input for the full address
+* have a free-text input field for the gender